-Its original name was Valladolid, but that name was changed after Mexico's War of Independence, in honor of one of its heroes, Jose Maria Morelos de Pavon, who was born in the city in 1765.
+Morelia was founded in 1541 by Antonio de Mendoza.
+Its original name was Valladolid, but that name was changed after Mexico's War of Independence in honor of one of its heroes, José María Morelos, who was born in the city in 1765.
 Of Morelia's many beautiful historical monuments, the cathedral and the aqueduct are the most impressive.

-What to do in Morelia:
+What to Do

 - Stroll around Morelia's Historical Center